Learn what a work breakdown structure (WBS) is, when it's used, types of WBS, and how to use this project management tool.

 Determine the individual or team who'll be responsible for each task.
 This step will ensure accountability and help project team members communicate effectively.

-After decomposition, create the WBS dictionary that documents the project's key information, including the time and resources needed for each task and the relationships between each tasks.
+After decomposition, create the WBS dictionary, which documents the project's key information, including the time and resources needed for each task and the relationships between them.
 The WBS dictionary can be represented as an outline or a diagram.
 Use boxes for each work package and lines to indicate the relationships between them.

 After reviewing and validating the WBS thus far, create a Gannt chart schedule.
 The schedule is one of the most important components of a project management plan and will be used to monitor progress throughout the life of the project.